Skip to main content

 The IRS and state authorities require U.S.-source income to be reported.
 That includes even short business trips.
 A "business day" is broadly defined — if you did the same work in the U.S. that you normally perform abroad (e.g., meetings, emails, client calls), it likely counts.
 However, if you were in the United States attending a convention or conference, those days are not considered business days.

-Please answer whether any of your U.S. days were work days.
-If so:
+If any of your U.S. days were work days, please:

 • Indicate how many.